2. Material accounting policies

 h.
 Income from sale of food:

-Revenue from sale of food is recognised when the performance obligations are satisfied i.e when control of promised goods are transferred to the customer i.e. when the food is delivered to the customer.
+Revenue from sale of food is recognised when the performance obligations are satisfied i.e. when control of promised goods are transferred to the customer i.e. when the food is delivered to the customer.
 The Company considers itself a principal in this arrangement and accordingly the revenue is recognised at sale value minus variable considerations such as discounts, incentives and other such items offered to the customer.

 i.
 Variable consideration such as discounts and incentives:

-The Company provides various types of incentives, discounts to users to promote the transactions on the platform.
-If the Company identifies the transacting users as one of their customers forthe services, the incentives/ discounts offered to the transacting consumers are considered as payment to customers and recorded as reduction of revenue on a transaction-to-transaction basis.
-The amount of incentive/ discount in excess of the income earned from the transacting consumers is recorded as advertising and marketing expenses.
+the services, the incentives/ discounts offered to the transacting users are considered as payment to customers and recorded as reduction of revenue on a transaction-to-transaction basis.
+The amount of incentive/ discount in excess of the income earned from the transacting users is recorded as advertising and marketing expenses.

-When incentives/discounts are provided to transacting users where the Company is not responsible for services, the transacting consumers are not considered customers of the Company, and such incentives/discounts are recorded as advertising and marketing expenses.
+When incentives/discounts are provided to transacting users where the Company is not responsible for services, the transacting users are not considered customers of the Company, and such incentives/discounts are recorded as advertising and marketing expenses.

 j.
 Other income: